arielgee/Sage-Like/.misc/tasks.md

 * menu; change "Open" to "Open in tab" or "Open in Current tab" => NO
 * the rss title in the discoveryView tooltip and pagePopup has newline in the string https://rss.com/what-is-rss/
 * Focus lost when infobar popup while user is typing or opening filter
+* contect menu to open link in Sage-Like feedPreview    => NO too intrusive
 ---

 ## Next
-* contect menu to open link in Sage-Like feedPreview
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`